bsplt/p5js-boilerplate/README.md

 ## How to
 1. [Download](https://github.com/bsplt/p5js-boilerplate/archive/master.zip) or clone the git.
 2. Write your Processing code into `/js/main.js`.
-You can follow the p5js [workflow](http://p5js.org/get-started/), use jQuery or write Javascript your style.
+You can follow the p5js [workflow](http://p5js.org/get-started/) or write Javascript your style.
 3. Change `index.html` to your requirements (or do nothing to it).
 You can write HTML as you like and still have the Processing sketch in the background.
 4. Launch your `index.html` and have fun.